alchemyplatform/modular-account/README.md

 ## License

-The Modular Account libraries (i.e., all code inside the [src/libraries](src/libraries) directory) is licensed under the MIT License, also included in our repository in [src/libraries/LICENSE](src/libraries/LICENSE).
+The Modular Account libraries (i.e., all code inside the [src/libraries](src/libraries) directory) are licensed under the MIT License, also included in our repository in [LICENSE-MIT](LICENSE-MIT).

 Alchemy Insights, Inc., 548 Market St., PMB 49099, San Francisco, CA 94104; legal@alchemy.com